ddo02/EasyInjection/README.md

 # EasyInjection
-EasyInjection is a module to drive fuel injectors.
-It has 4 channels.
+EasyInjection is a module to drive fuel injectors (or other loads).
+It has 5 channels.

 Some aftermarket EFIs has only low power signal output to activate injectors.